Guide to Flying Drones Safely

 - Do not fly over populated areas, unauthorized areas, near sensitive installations such as power lines, airports as well as too far when you do not have experience and ability to control the device properly.
 You must adhere to all the regulations based on your location.

 - Don’t operate the drone under the influence of alcohol or drugs that may impair your judgment or ability to safely control the aircraft.
-There are many variables in drone flights and you must be in a position to identify problems and respond fast whenever there are safety issues, increased the potential for a collision or emergencies.
+There are many variables in drone flights and you must be in a position to identify problems and respond fast whenever there are safety issues, increasing the potential for a collision or emergencies.

-- Do not fly the unmanned aircrafts over accident areas.
+- Do not fly unmanned aircraft over accident areas.
 You cannot fly over an accident scene to take videos as rescue teams are assisting the victims.
 This may interfere with the people providing assistance or even those who are injured and in need of medical help.
 In addition, it may interfere with other emergency operations such as when medical helicopters need to land.

 - Don’t solely rely on automated flight control modes.
 Although GPS locking and stabilization are great features, a failure in transmitting or receiving the commands can lead to problems.
 For this reason, the operator should know how to manually take control of the flight and avoid disappointments.

 It is every pilot’s responsibility to ensure safety when flying drones.
 This involves having a good understanding of drone laws, drone capability and limitations as well as safety precautions.
 In addition, the person flying the drone must know where to fly and where not, as well as how to safely land the UAV in case of an emergency.

 Parrot Pf725100 BeBop Drone and Sky Controller Bundle, Blue